-\Hate crimes are criminal offenses committed against a person or property which is motivated in whole or in part by the offender's bias.
+^{}Hate crimes are criminal offenses committed against a person or property which is motivated in whole or in part by the offender's bias.
 Bias is a preformed negative opinion or attitude toward a group of persons based on their race, religion, gender, sexual orientation, ethnicity, disability, gender identity and national origin.

-Virginia Tech

-Higher Education Opportunity Act

-Middleburg Campus

-Fire Safety Annual Compliance Report for 2018
+Virginia Tech Higher Education Opportunity Act Middleburg Campus Fire Safety Annual Compliance Report for 2019

 The Middleburg residential facility is located at the Middleburg Agricultural Research and Extension (MARE) Center in Middleburg, Virginia.
 The facility, which belongs to the Virginia Tech Foundation, is located on a 420-acre farm and consists of 8 residents, (7 stand-alone ranch style houses and one two story house with two separated living spaces and addresses 800/800A).
 Each house includes a basement equipped with washer and dryer, a full bathroom and kitchen along with a dedicated front and backyard.
-Within the past eight years renovation work, which included roof repair and replacement, interior repairs and replacement of electrical wiring, has been completed for all of the houses.